MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/Enrollment/index.md

 Navigate to the sample's root folder and run the command: `mfpdev app register web com.sample.enrollmentweb`.

 #### Scope mapping
-In the **MobileFirst Operations Console → StepUpWeb → Security**, map the following scopes:
+In the **MobileFirst Operations Console → EnrollmentWeb → Security**, map the following scopes:

 * `setPinCode` scope to `EnrollmentUserLogin` security check
 * `accessRestricted` scope to `IsEnrolled` security check